-You’re all set and ready to launch.
-You’ve found a great location for your new coffee shop.
+You’re all set and ready to launch your new coffee shop.
+You’ve found a great location.
 You’ve decided on most of your equipment.
 You’ve even planned the look and feel of the space.
-But there’s just one thing you haven’t finalised – which espresso machine to buy.
+But there’s just one thing you haven’t done.
+You still need to purchase an espresso machine.

 This is NOT an easy decision.
 In fact, this is one of the most important decisions you’ll make.
 But never fear, good friend.
 We’re going to guide you through this potential minefield by highlighting the eight decisions you need to make about your machine.
 In this way, you’ll be able to narrow down the best espresso machine for your business.